-Increase Lat and Back Activation with Rotational Strap Lat Pulldowns
+Increase Lat and Back Activation with Rotational Strap Protocol

 Dr. Joel Seedman

-If you’re looking for a unique but very effective vertical pulling exercise try this rotational lat pulldown using standard wrist straps attached to the barbell as demonstrated by one of my awesome clients Matt Jordan.
+If you’re looking for a unique but very effective method for targeting your lats try this rotational strap method.
+Here's one of my awesome clients Matt Jordan applying it to the lat pulldown using standard wrist straps attached to the barbell.
 Although this isn’t one that you’ll load up with incredibly heavy loads there are several unique benefits not only for improving movement mechanics but also for stimulating functional strength and size in the upper torso.
 Here’s why you would use this variation.

 2. This rotating strap lat pulldown variation absolutely crushes the grip as you’ll have to pinch the daylights out of the wrist straps to keep the handles from slipping out of your hands.
 If you’re in need of a lat pulldown variation to crush your hands, grip, and forearms, this one’s tough to beat.
 You can also use towels to crush the grip even further but unfortunately it can take away slightly form the rotational movement which leads me to my next point.

 3. This specific set up allows a very natural rotational pulling motion to occur rather than the overly rigid grip attachment you would typically find with a standard lat bar setup.
 In essence you’ll be using a fully pronated grip at the top position and gradually rotating to a fully supinated grip as you reach the fully contracted bottom position.
 Besides being very conducive for reinforcing proper and smooth scapulohumeral rhythm and centrated glenohumeral joint mechanics (locked in shoulder joint), the rotational movement is also very effective for stimulating significant lat activation and growth